skovsgaard/pong/README.md

     love src

-Another way to run the game, which isn't really necessary yet is to build a `.love` file using the `build-dist.sh` script.
+Another way to run the game, which isn't really necessary yet is to build a `.love` file by running `make`.
 You will need to run the resulting file using `love` (or "Open with"), but yeah, not really relevant right now.

 ## Contributing